 Working Bikes rescues discard bicycles and gives them new life by redistributing them as tools of empowerment in local and global communities.

-Global Impact: Working Bikes ships over 5,000 bicycles per year to projects in countries throughout Latin America and Africa including: El Salvador, Guatemala, Panama, Uganda Ghana, and many others.
+Global Impact: Working Bikes ships thousands of bicycles each year to our partners in countries throughout Latin America and Africa, including El Salvador, Guatemala, Panama, Nicaragua, Uganda, Lesotho, Sierra Leone, South Africa, and Ghana.

-Working Bikes is a 501(c)3 organization that was started in 1999 by a group of volunteers dedicated to recycling bikes, supporting bike culture, and helping international and local projects.
+Working Bikes was founded in 1999 by a group of volunteers dedicated to recycling bikes, supporting bike culture, and helping international and local projects.
 Since its inception, Working Bikes has recovered tens of thousands of discarded and donated bicycles from Chicago and the Midwest, and has redistributed more than 38,000 of them worldwide.